guptaanu412/example-course-specs/README.md

   and/or to modify datasets to make them shareable.
 - You are likely to discover things you forgot to list earlier during this stage, so don't be surprised if you have to double back a few times.
+- The final outline should be at the chapter and lesson (video) level, i.e., one major bullet point for each of the 4-5 chapters with 4-5 minor bullet points for the video lessons.

 </em>